 As dementia progresses, more support is often necessary.
 A part- or full- time caregiver can help provide assistance with the activities of daily living (ADLs), reducing the burden on relatives and friends.
 A supportive living environment with memory care is another good option.
 Memory care communities are staffed by trained professions who understand memory impairments like dementia and can provide the support individuals need.
 Finding a dementia community in Port St. Lucie that is built and staffed for the specific purpose of supporting those with dementia is most likely the best choice.

 If you have questions about dementia or Alzheimer’s care in our Port St. Lucie memory care community, contact the Cabana at Jensen Dunes.
-Our Florida memory care community has a trained staff that can help you better understand dementia and the options available to you.
+Our Jensen Beach memory care community has a trained staff that can help you better understand dementia and the options available to you.